evgenyneu/Cosmos/README.md

 // Show only fully filled stars cosmosView.settings.fillMode = .full
-// Other fill modes: .half, .precise, .quater
+// Other fill modes: .half, .precise, .quarter

 // Change the size of the stars cosmosView.settings.starSize = 30